n-tdi/LDSync/README.md

 `custom-chat-format` This value is by default true and is used to format the chat to look pretty with customizable formatting.
 See below.

 `custom-chat-format-string` The format of the custom chat.
 Accepts color codes.
-Valid formatting variables are: `%rank%` `%player_name%` `%msg%`, none of these are required but recommended
+Valid formatting variables are: `%prefix%` `%player_name%` `%msg%`, none of these are required but recommended.
+Also supports PlaceholderAPI

 `minecraft-chat-to-discord` This value is by default false and is used to send the chat from minecraft to discord and vice versa.

 `minecraft-chat-to-discord-channel-id` This is the channel id of the channel you want to send the minecraft chat to and receive from.

 `discord-to-minecraft-chat-format` This is the message sent when a message is sent in the above discord channel, Supports color codes.
 Valid formatting variables are: `%username%` `%msg%`, none of these are required but recommended.

+`discord-chat` If you want to enable the bot sending messages to discord from minecraft.
+By default `true`

+`discord-chat-format-string` The string used to format the discord message.
+Valid formatting variables are: `%prefix%` `%player_name%` `%msg%`, none of these are required but recommended.
+Also supports PlaceholderAPI

 `logo` Obviously, the logo that appears in chat.
 Change it to whatever you want!